Wills & Estate Planning

 Many clients only need the services listed in the ‘Main Services’ section.
-However, Wills can provide much more in terms of protection from inheritance tax, payment of care fees and dealing with complex family situations by the inclusion of additional clauses and Will trusts.
+However, wills can provide much more in terms of protection from inheritance tax, payment of care fees and dealing with complex family situations by the inclusion of additional clauses and will trusts.
 We will be happy to discuss them and your specific requirements…

-Basic Single Will , or Basic Mirror
+Basic Single Will, or Basic Mirror

 Lasting Power of Attorney – Property & Financial Affairs

-A document in which a donor appoints others to manage their financial affairs if & when he/she can no longer do so nor make decisions for themselves.
+A document in which a donor appoints others to manage his/her financial affairs if & when he/she can no longer do so nor make decisions for themselves.
 Fees include the role of Certificate Provider who confirms the donor’s understanding of the LPA and validates their decision and capacity to make the document.

 Lasting Power of Attorney – Health & Welfare

 A document in which a donor appoints others to make health & welfare decisions when he/she is no longer capable of doing do.
-Fees include the role of Certificate Provider who confirms the donor’s understanding of the LPA and validates their decision and capacity to make the document.
+Fees include the role of Certificate Provider who confirms the donor’s understanding of the LPA and validates his/her decision and capacity to make the document.

 Registration of a Lasting or Enduring Power of Attorney